-It is the unique combination of the hull design and the Hamilton jet that enables our boat to move in ways that are impossible with outboards - to spin on her axis and brake under power.
+It is the unique combination of the hull design and the Hamilton jet that enables our boat to move in ways that are impossible with outboards - to remain stationary in fast flowing water, to spin on her axis and brake under power.
 This enables precision manoeuvring even at slow speeds in strong tides, very useful for film and safety boat charters, essential for making the most of Ramsey's caves but also for fun with jet boat spins (Hamilton turns) or 'doughnuts' as children call them!
 The boat can do a lot of clever things but it's the ability to make the most of the caves and to have fun that our passengers enjoy most.

 These boats are the toughest RIB workboats available and are used in extreme sea environments.
 They're also fantastic fun!

 Most RIB hulls are made from GRP (glass reinforced plastic).
 Our 9 metre hull is made of heavy gauge marine aluminium, the toughest material available; it is divided into separate compartments for further safety (in tests when one part of the hull has been flooded with water the boat still floats).
 The hull is further protected by collision bulkheads.
 It is designed for strength, speed and manoeuvrability, its shallow dreadrise angle enabling optimal planing and minimum draft.
 This allows us to operate safely in very shallow water, for example picking up passengers from beaches, including wheelchair users (subject to sea conditions).

 The tubes are made of heavy duty Hypalon and divided into 7 compartments, each separated by an industrial strength baffle to ensure maximum strength.
 Unlike many RIBs the tubes play no part in keeping the boat afloat in normal working conditions, although they offer massive additional buoyancy and shock absorption in rough seas.
 They are also extremely comfortable to sit on.